Self-Supervised Video Object Segmentation by Motion-Aware Mask Propagation: Abstract

 \section{Abstract}

-We propose a self-supervised spatio-temporal matching method coined Motion-Aware Mask Propagation (MAMP) for semi-supervised video object segmentation.
-During training, MAMP leverages the frame reconstruction task to train the model without the need for annotations.
+We propose a self-supervised spatio-temporal matching method, coined Motion-Aware Mask Propagation (MAMP), for video object segmentation.
+MAMP leverages the frame reconstruction task for training without the need for annotations.
 During inference, MAMP extracts high-resolution features from each frame to build a memory bank from the features as well as the predicted masks of selected past frames.
-MAMP then propagates the masks from the memory bank to subsequent frames according to our motion-aware spatio-temporal matching module, also proposed in this paper.
-Evaluation on DAVIS-2017 and YouTube-VOS datasets show that MAMP achieves state-of-the-art performance with stronger generalization ability compared to existing self-supervised methods, \emph{\ie} 4.9\% higher mean $\mathcal{J}\&\mathcal{F}$ on DAVIS-2017 and 4.85\% higher mean $\mathcal{J}\&\mathcal{F}$ on the unseen categories of YouTube-VOS than the nearest competitor.
-Moreover, MAMP performs on par with many {\em supervised} video object segmentation methods.
-Our code is available at: \url{https://github.com/bo-miao/MAMP}.
+MAMP then propagates the masks from the memory bank to subsequent frames according to our proposed motion-aware spatio-temporal matching module to handle fast motion and long-term matching scenarios.
+Evaluation on DAVIS-2017 and YouTube-VOS datasets show that MAMP achieves state-of-the-art performance with stronger generalization ability compared to existing self-supervised methods, i.e., 4.2\% higher mean $\mathcal{J}\&\mathcal{F}$ on DAVIS-2017 and 4.85\% higher mean $\mathcal{J}\&\mathcal{F}$ on the unseen categories of YouTube-VOS than the nearest competitor.
+Moreover, MAMP performs at par with many {\em supervised} video object segmentation methods.